Building the CMake Python wheel

 Quick start

-Build the CMake Python wheel with the following command:
+Build the CMake Python wheel with the following commands:

 python3 -m venv .venv